Last updated on November 13th, 2023 at 14:15

 How Does An Auto-Drip Coffee Maker

-The water gets pumped from the reservoir and to the heating element which then does what heating elements do and heats your water.
+The water gets pumped from the reservoir and to the heating element which then does what the heating elements do and heats your water.
 It also provides heat for the hot plate.

 As your water begins to heat and comes to a boil, air bubbles are created which causes the all too familiar gurgling sound.
 The bubbles then rise up through the tube and drip over your coffee grounds.